Sharp Lower Bound for the Blow-up Rate of Solutions to the Magnetic Zakharov System without the Skin Effect: Introduction and main results

 \section{Introduction and main results}

 The magnetic Zakharov system

 is proposed to describe the spontaneous generation of a magnetic field in a cold plasma \cite{9Kono}.
-Here, $\E=(E_1,E_2,E_3) \in \mathbb{C}^3$ denotes the slowly varying complex amplitudes of the high-frequency electric fields, $n$ the fluctuation of the electron density from its equilibrium, $\B$ the self-generated magnetic field in a cold plasma, $\mathbf{A} = \delta \B$, $\delta\leq 0$ and $\alpha\geq 1$ is a nonnegative constant.
+Here, $\E=(E_1,E_2,E_3) \in \mathbb{C}^3$ denotes the slowly varying complex amplitudes of the high-frequency electric field, $n$ the fluctuation of the electron density from its equilibrium, $\B$ the self-generated magnetic field in a cold plasma, $\mathbf{A} = \delta \B$, $\delta\leq 0$, $\eta>0$ and $\alpha\geq 1$ are physical constants.

 It is worthing to point out that the Zakharov system (I) is a Schr\"{o}dinger-wave coupled system with different scalings, and it keeps two conservation laws including the {\it total mass}

 as well as the {\it total energy}